NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Damage adjusted to the cinematic portion of the attack
   - Full charge reduced from 100 to 76 frames
   - All hand hitboxes bigger
+- J2Y
+  - Added
+  - Requires and costs 25% meter
-- J2Y Air Throw is custom; non sharingan version puts Kakashi in sharingan mode and does not build meter, requires and costs 25% meter; in sharigan it does more damage and builds meter
+  - In non-sharingan version it puts Kakashi in sharingan mode and does not build meter
-- S5X is 5X; on transition to capture state leaves sharingan mode; requires and costs 75%
-- S2X is vanilla S5X, activator duration increased by 2 frames; damage reduced slightly; on transition to capture state leaves sharingan mode
 - 4X requires and costs 25%
 - 2A adds hits to the combo meter; +1 damage; can now be grabbed on landing on successful hit; cannot be cancelled
 - GRKnJ travels two frames slower; appears further back
 - 4Z disabled

+And in Sharingan mode:

+- 5B has 2 more frames of block stun
+- 5BB(B)
+  - Is super cancellable and staggers
+  - Hitbox appears one frame sooner with one more frame of block stun
+- 5BBB(B) comes out one frame slower
+- 4A has 9 additional frames added to the activator to better match the animation
+- 6B
+  - First hit has slightly more blockstun
+  - Second hit pushes on block with a slightly bigger knee hitbox
+  - Hitbox disappears one frame earlier
+  - Has no pushback on the second hit and a slightly improved hitbox
+- 6A
+  - First hit has more lift
+  - First hit has +7 frames of blockstun
+  - 2 more frames on duration
+  - Hitbox on the hand slightly bigger to better match the kunai
+- 2B
+  - Moves forward on start up
+  - Improved hitbox
+  - Crushes three frames earlier
+- 5X
+  - Same as non-sharingan 5X
+  - On transition to capture state leaves sharingan mode
+  - Requires and costs 75%
+- 2X
+  - Is vanilla sharingan 5X
+  - Activator duration increased by 2 frames
+  - Damage reduced slightly
+  - On transition to capture state leaves sharingan mode
+- J2Y
+  - Added
+  - Requires and costs 25% meter
+  - In sharigan it does more damage and builds meter

 #### Cosmetic

 - SAct4A on Iruka and Mizuki 5X hands fixed
+- Alternate costume changed to be ANBU Kakashi

 ### Neji

 ![Neji](/assets/images/changelog/neji.png)

 - Grabbable Moves: 8A, JA
+- 5B
-- 5B elbow hitbox appears on frame 2; slightly smaller
+  - Elbow hitbox appears on frame 2
+  - Slightly smaller
 - 5B(B) hitbox appears and disappears one frame later
 - 5BBB(A) is a custom capture state move
 - 5BBBB(A) damage increased from 14 to 20
+- 4B
+  - Remove stagger
+  - Made strong
-- 4B remove stagger, made strong, more stun
+  - More stun
 - 2B(B) changed with 5BBB(B) with A follow up
+- 8B
+  - More lift
+  - Hitbox appears later
-- 8B more lift, hitbox appears later, no Y cancel
+  - No Y cancel
 - RB replaced with RA with B follow ups
+- RB(B)
-- RB(B) can be done on whiff; transition is 5 frames slower
+  - Can be done on whiff
+  - Transition is 5 frames slower
 - 5A charge time reduced from 11 frames to 8
+- 6A
+  - Launches on the last hit
+  - Damage and lift adjusted
-- 6A launches on the last hit, damage and lift adjusted; first two hits juggle slightly better without a wall
+  - First two hits juggle slightly better without a wall
 - Act4A unblockable and unsubbable
 - 2A(A) added as 6A
 - RA is a custom poke
+- 5X
-- 5X starts moving 3 frames sooner, activates if only hitting the second hit; first hit turns back turned opponents around
+  - Starts moving 3 frames sooner
+  - Activates if only hitting the second hit
+  - First hit turns back turned opponents around
 - 2X has slightly less lift

 ### Rock Lee